 Other popular restaurants include Pancakes on the Rocks, Glenmore Hotel and Teppankayi etc.

-Most cruise liners dock right next doors in Overseas passenger terminals.
+Most cruise liners dock right next door to Overseas passenger terminals.
 Some of the best hotels in the town including Park Hyatt , Harbour Marriott Hotel at Circular Quay , Inter-Continental Sydney , Shangrila Hotel Sydney and Four Seasons are walking distance from this area.

 Catch a ferry to Manly, Taronga Zoo or Parramatta at the Circular Quay